Ch1nChun/Analyzing-Hyperion/Part 6.md

 > One can only guess why this was done,
 > but probably for the memes,
 > considering a P2C named Krampus was recently released.

+> [!TIP]
 >
+> This thread is on new v3rm, if you have an account, you can view it here: [original]!

-> Hello everyone! .krampus here.
+Hello everyone! .krampus here.
-> Recently, Hyperion added a few interesting routines that
-> I feel are worth discussing.
+Recently, Hyperion added a few interesting routines that I feel are worth discussing.

 As you probably know by now, Hyperion has added a new check which most people refer to as 'Working Set' check.